vulkomilev/oumi/README.md

 ### Everything you need to build state-of-the-art foundation models, end-to-end.

 Oumi is a fully open-source platform that streamlines the entire lifecycle of foundation models - from data preparation and training to evaluation and deployment.
-Whether you're experimenting on a laptop or deploying models in production, Oumi provides the tools and workflows you need.
+Whether you're developing on a laptop, launching large scale experiments on a cluster, or deploying models in production, Oumi provides the tools and workflows you need.

 With Oumi, you can: